Marcel Monsberger

 Marcel Monsberger (born 12 March 2001) is an Austrian professional footballer who plays as a forward for Vaduz.

 Club career

-A youth product of Wolfsberger, Monsberger made his debut with the first team on 10 March 2018.
+A youth product of Wolfsberger AC, Monsberger made his debut with the first team on 10 March 2018.
 In the summer of 2018, he joined the newly rebranded FC Juniors OÖ in the second division.
 He was loaned to Vorwärts Steyr for the second half of the 2020–21 season before joining Floridsdorfer AC on loan on 1 July 2021.

 In the summer of 2023, Monsberger joined Amstetten.

 On 8 June 2024, Monsberger joined divisional rival Schwarz–Weiẞ Bregenz, on a two-year contract.

-on 26 May 2025, he joined Vaduz on a two-year contract.
+On 26 May 2025, he joined Vaduz on a two-year contract.